hilton/hilton.github.com/blog/_posts/2018-06-29-startup-ideas-apps.md

 ## Email

-Email app that automatically identifies versions of the same document, to make attachment-oriented version control easier
+Email app that automatically identifies versions of the same document, to make attachment-oriented version control easier.

 Email client that learns what salutation I use for each of my contacts, so I don’t have to laboriously type ‘Hi Bob!’ etc.